nuprl/website/blog/_src/posts/2016-12-17-measuring-the-submission-review-balance.md

 say "yes" (unless I can tell that I will not enjoy reading the paper at all), but it is not reasonable to say "yes" all the time, because I also need to spend time on other things.
-When should I say "no" because I have done "too much" reviews already?
+When should I say "no" because I have done "too many" reviews already?

-We can count the number of reviews that we have done, and we can also estimate the number of reviews that we have demanded of other through our submissions.
+We can count the number of reviews that we have done, and we can also estimate the number of reviews that we have demanded of others through our submissions.
 A natural goal for researchers is to produce at least as many reviews as they demand; if everyone reached this goal, the peer-review system would be at equilibrium without imposing too much